openeuropa/bootstrap-component-library/builder/README.md

 - `.text-color-default`: Text color is changed based on the 'text' variable, overriding all text colors inside a component.
 - `.bg-default`: Background color is changed based on the 'background' variable.
 It adds a background for the component but does not override if it already has a `bg` class (e.g., `bg-primary`).

-The 'link' variable changes the color of all the links inside the schema.

-All of these are possible through a namespace class `.{$color-schema-name}`.
-For example, a banner which uses the color schema will have class `'bcl-banner pixy-pink'`.

 ### Files Inside the Theme Default

 - `scss/color_scheme/alert`: Mixin that changes the colors of alerts